Petrol is very common but also extremely dangerous. We have some tips on how to use it safely.

 If a person is not breathing or is unconscious, call 111 immediately.

-Learn about the dangers of petrol
+The dangers of petrol

 Fire and explosions